solana-labs/solana/book/src/paper-wallet/usage.md

 passphrase, and then will display the derived public key and the generated seed phrase for your paper wallet.

+After copying down your seed phrase, you can use the [public key derivation](#public-key-derivation) instructions to verify that you have not made any errors.

 ```bash
 solana-keygen new --no-outfile
 ```